Successful prototyping of our new format „The RESOULsessions“

 We used this impulse to directly shift into advancing our concept for an interdisciplinary exchange format we call ComplexityLeadership.
 It’s designed for senior (tech-) leaders facing high speed and complex environments, and we plan to launch it here in Berlin this autumn. (btw: anyone immediately interested: Get in touch! with Lars).

 Also, Nele und Johannes provided insights into our current sociocracy projects be it implementation of sociocracy at our clients or experiences they currently gathered while experimenting with consent in the political context at the Innocracy 2018.
 Inspiration included, for example for Ina from Safe the Children and Frischluft.

 In further sessions of the day, Stephan brought in the topic of "sexy continuous development" for organizations.
 We collected and compared ideas as well as new and existing approaches and concepts and Stephan will take it from here.

-Markus got resonance and ideas for a question that has moved him for a long time: How can we get real Agility into companies’ boardrooms?
+Markus got resonance and ideas for a question that has moved him for a long time: How can we get real agility into companies’ boardrooms?
 How can you actually handle all those often mentioned and discussed conflicts such as need for speed and trust vs. loss of control and power in your everyday management routines?
-Question which are apparently not always as easy to answer in the real world as some speakers out there would like to make us think.
+Questions, which are apparently not always as easy to answer in the real world as some speakers out there would like to make us think.

 We finished the day with a collective breathing and reflection exercise facilitated by Julius, who managed to get us all back down to earth from our heads into our bodies and to finish the day in good spirits and energy.